 Note: The changes will instantly take place in your Frontend editor, to apply changes, make sure to click Save/Publish.

 If you use a theme defined layout there is a probability that you have a strict place defined for the page or post title.
-Yet, not every page requires a title at the top of the content (most popular place to put it), maybe you want to incorporate heading somewhere within the content.
+Yet, not every page requires a title at the top of the content (a most popular place to put it), maybe you want to incorporate heading somewhere within the content.

 Visual Composer page layout settings allow you to disable Page title for the themes that are coded according to WordPress Codex (most themes do follow this practice).